ockendenjo/home-brew/2020/0823_citra_ipa.md

 2020-09-05 Racked to demijohn's

 2020-09-13 Added sugar (45g/10L) and bottled.
-Some beer was diluted before bottling to reduce strength.
+Some beer diluted before bottling to reduce strength to approx 4%.